larry-pan/FlashPS/README.md

 We also provide an AWS EC2 instance with **A10 GPUs**.
 Please comment on us in the HotCRP with your public key to get the IP address and access the machine.
 ### Docker and Environment Setup
-You can refer to these commands to build the Docker and set the conda environment.
+You can refer to these commands to build the Docker environment and set up the conda environment.
 First, use the image `pytorch/pytorch:2.5.1-cuda12.4-cudnn9-devel` as the base image, then configure the conda environment within this image.

 ```bash